 7. Feed the birds

-Early fall is a vital time for feeding birds as they need help to them get through the coming winter.
+Early fall is a vital time for feeding birds as they need help to them get through the coming winter, and there are things to consider when feeding birds in winter.
 High energy foods such as fat balls are ideal but always remove the mesh bags, as these can trap tiny feet.

 Don't forget that a ready supply of fresh water is even more important than food – especially in winter.
-Top up bird baths daily and you could be saving lots of lives.
-November is also the perfect time to clear out existing bird boxes and position new ones.
+A common bird bath mistake is not topping it up with fresh water regularly, so make sure you do this on a daily basis and you could be saving lots of lives.

 8. Plant the right flowers

 The great news is that often what is attractive to wildlife – bright berries, a lovely fragrance or abundant blooms – is also extremely attractive to gardeners.

 Find out how to grow sunflowers to fill the garden with these cheery, yellow flowers.
 Look out for the branching options that make great temporary hedges.
 Plant at the back of borders where the seedheads can be allowed to ripen, attracting masses of wild birds including tits and finches.

 Also known as echium, this attractive native plant has 60cm tall spikes of bright blue flowers.
 Easily grown from seed, it blooms from June to September and is ideal planted at the back of a herb garden.
 The multiple flower heads are thick with nectar and attract a huge range of different butterflies.